GUIDES PAGE

 Overarching Principles

-The overarching Dhawura Ngilan Principles are a set of twenty standards which collectively illustrate the expectations of First Nations peoples for how the private sector will interact with First Nations cultural heritage.
+The overarching Dhawura Ngilan Principles are a set of twenty standards which collectively illustrate the expectations of First Nations peoples for how the private sector will interact with First Nations Cultural Heritage.
 These Principles are intertwined and should be read holistically.
 Together, they signify leading practice in First Nations cultural heritage management by businesses and for prospective investments.
 In order to demonstrate alignment with the Dhawura Ngilan Vision, businesses and investors must implement all of the Principles.

 By aligning their business operations and strategy with the Dhawura Ngilan Principles, businesses with operations in Australia are demonstrating a positive intent and commitment to supporting First Nations-led standards for cultural heritage management in Australia.